ariejan/firefly/README.md

     -- http://ariejan.net => http://aj.gs/1
     Short URL copied to clipboard.

-### Using the 'Share to Twitter' features
+### Using the 'Share to sharing targets' features

-The share to twitter feature allows you to create custom links on your site.
+The share to sharing targets feature allows you to create custom links on your site.
 When clicked, the specified URL will be shortened and the user will be redirect to Twitter to share the new short URL.